mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    :align: left

    Date, Description
+   22-05-03, Add queryType, contentionFactor, and "Indexed" and "Unindexed" to algorithm.
    22-04-29, Add bypassQueryAnalysis option
    22-04-11, Document the usage of the new csfle_ library 22-02-24, Rename Versioned API to Stable API